email linkedin

 Pan-Canadian Framework on Clean Growth and Climate Change (PCF)

 The Pan-Canadian Framework is the federal, provincial, and territorial plan to grow the economy, reduce GHG emissions, and build resilience in the face of a changing climate.
-The PCF includes more than 50 concrete actions that cover all sectors of the Canadian economy and puts Canada on a path toward meeting its Paris Agreement GHG-emissions-reduction target of 31% below 2005 levels by 2030.
+The PCF includes more than 50 concrete actions that cover all sectors of the Canadian economy and puts Canada on a path to meeting its Paris Agreement GHG-emissions-reduction target of 31% below 2005 levels by 2030.

 Advanced Motor Fuels Statistics